 “The opportunity to work across such a wide range of sectors, translating qualitative and quantitative findings into tangible change for individuals, families and communities, is one of the most gratifying elements of working at Cordis Bright.”

-- Conducting robustly rigorous statistical analysis on large datasets, utilising quantitative methods such as statistical mediation and regression-based hypothesis testing to identify causality.
+- Management and analysis of large datasets, using quantitative methods such as statistical mediation and regression analysis to identify causality.

-- Qualitative consultation with a range of groups including stakeholders, staff, children and service users, using a range of techniques such as semi-structured interviews and focus groups.
+- Qualitative consultation with a wide range of stakeholders including staff, young people and clients, using a range of techniques such as semi-structured interviews, focus groups, and observations.

 - Designing research tools including surveys, interview topic guides and logic models.

-- Analysing data and qualitative responses to produce concise, accessible and coherent reports with actionable insights and conclusions.
+- Producing concise, accessible and coherent reports with actionable insights and conclusions.

 Emma's recent and current projects include: